 The Club Welfare Officer (CWO) is a key designated role.
-It is essential to ensure that the club has someone trained and supported to handle any welfare issue that may arise and all clubs with young people are advised to appoint at least one Club Welfare Officer (also referred to as a Club Safeguarding Officer).
+It is essential to ensure that the club has someone trained and supported to handle any welfare issue that may arise and all clubs are advised to appoint at least one Club Welfare Officer (also referred to as a Club Safeguarding Officer).

-Safeguarding involves not only protecting young people, but to educating club members on the latest good practice guidelines and what to do if they have concerns that abuse may be taking place elsewhere in the child's life.
+Safeguarding involves not only protecting young people and Adults at Risk, but educating club members on the latest good practice guidelines and what to do if they have concerns that abuse may be taking place elsewhere in someone's life.

-They do not need to be a child protection 'expert' as that is the role of the statutory agencies (Police and Children's Social Care).
+They do not need to be a Safeguarding 'expert' as that is the role of the statutory agencies (Police and Children's Social Care).
 A club may appoint more than one Club Welfare Officer.
-The Club Welfare Officer needs to be supported by their clubs management and ideally should have a formal role on the club management committee as safeguarding is everyone's responsibility.
+The Club Welfare Officer needs to be supported by their club's management and ideally should have a formal role on the club management committee, or have a clear line of communication with the committee.